All registered Lake County voters are eligible to vote by mail, vote early or vote on Election Day.

 Voting By Mail

 Any registered voter in Lake County may choose to vote by mail.
-Voters may make a one-time request to receive an application for ballot by mail starting 40 days prior to Election Day, or you may enroll in one of our programs offering the convenient mailing of an application for a ballot to a specified address and for the elections selected.
+Voters may submit on online request for a ballot or may mail an application for a ballot prior to Election Day.
+Voters may enroll in one of our programs offering the mailing of an application for a ballot to a specified address and for the elections selected.
 For more information, see our Voting by Mail page.

 Where do I vote?